NVIDIA/TensorRT/tools/Polygraphy/README.md

     *packages.
 The default installation command, which is `python -m pip install`, can be overriden by setting* *the `POLYGRAPHY_INSTALL_CMD` environment variable, or setting `polygraphy.config.INSTALL_CMD` using the Python API.*

+If you'd like Polygraphy to prompt you before automatically installing or upgrading pacakges, set the `POLYGRAPHY_ASK_BEFORE_INSTALL` environment variable to `1` or `polygraphy.config.ASK_BEFORE_INSTALL = True` using the Python API.

 #### Installing Manually

 Each `backend` directory includes a `requirements.txt` file that specifies the minimum set of packages